simvue-io/docs/docs/home/concepts.md

 An event is a timestamped text record.
 Examples include exceptions, errors and other useful log messages.

 ## Alerts
-The metrics being collected during the lifetime of a run can have important implications, for example: is it even worth continuning running the simulation?
+The metrics being collected during the lifetime of a run can have important implications on the rest of the simulation.
+For example: if a given metric is not converging after a certain period of time,  is it even worth continuning running the simulation?
 Alerts automatically calculate averages of a specified metric over a specified window and frequency, and checks if this value falls outside of the specified criteria.
 Users can choose to be notified by email in the event of an alert being triggered.
+This allows them